100+ Treasure Hunt Clues for You

 Where are puffins exclusively found?

-Answer: north atlantic ocean. (not to be confused with penguins!)
+Answer: The north Atlantic ocean.
+(Puffins are not to be confused with penguins!)

 Rhyming Clues

-As you’ve noticed, rhyming clues are a big aspect of what’s great about treasure hunts.
-Rhymes feature heavily in this list because they are fun and get the attention of kids as well.
-Giving kids the power to play with language and make words sound great together is a great gift.
+As you’ve noticed, rhyming clues elevate a good a treasure hunt to greatness.
+Rhymes feature heavily in this list because they’re just so fun, and get the attention of kids as well.
+Giving kids the power to play with language and make words sound good together is a great gift.
 Allow these rhyming clues to be the first of many such gifts.

-- Ask the teams to write a little poem or a limmerick.
+- Ask the teams to write a little poem or limmerick.
 Choose a funny subject.

-- How about this: Let them write a poem about their group, all their first names must be in it.
+- How about this: Let them write a poem about their group, with the rule that all their first names must be in it.

-- Find 10 words that ryme on a certain word, e.g. table.
+- Find 10 words that rhyme with a certain word, e.g. table.

-Off to the room where work is done, but there one can have some quiet and fun.
-Perhaps on the surface you’ll find me here.
-Printers and papers and pens are near.
+I’m off to the room where work is done, but there one can also have find quiet and fun.
+Perhaps on the surface you’ll find me here, printers and papers and pens are near.

 Answer: Desk in the office